Izardo/pands-project-2021/README.md

 ```
 #### Previewing the data

 Simply using the print() function with the name of the DataFrame in the brackets will give a preview of the data, printing the first and last 5 rows of the dataset.
+This gives an initial "feel" for the data and the values contained in the set.
 ```
 print(df)
 ```